GCSE Revision Guide 2026: Evidence-Based Strategies That Work

 Cramming the Night Before

 Sleep consolidates memory.
 Cramming steals sleep and undermines what you’ve already learned.
+This isn’t negotiable.

 Studying for Hours Without Breaks

 Focus declines after about 45-60 minutes.
 Short breaks maintain quality over a long session.
+Working for four hours straight isn’t impressive.
+It’s inefficient.

 Revising in Bed or in Front of the TV

 Your brain associates locations with activities.
 Study in a dedicated space to build the habit.
+Bed is for sleeping.

 Not Testing Yourself

 The biggest mistake of all.
 If you’re not testing yourself, you’re not learning effectively.
+Everything else in this guide comes back to this.

 Start Revising Smarter

-The techniques in this guide—active recall, spaced repetition, strategic past paper use—are well-established by research.
+The techniques in this guide — active recall, spaced repetition, strategic past paper use — are well-established by research.
 They work.
 But knowing about them isn’t enough; you have to actually use them.

 Start small.
 Pick one technique and commit to it for a week.
 Once it’s a habit, add another.
 Building effective study skills takes time, but the payoff lasts far beyond your GCSEs.